cemalgurselkar/PapersWithCode/README.md

 # PapersWithCode Implementations

 This repository contains implementations of research papers that I have read, recreated from scratch using PyTorch.
-Each subdirectory includes:

-Also, folders in the repo contain the code of respective deep learning arch and the article papers.
++ Also, folders in the repo contain the code of respective deep learning arch and the article papers.
++ The purpose of this repo is that take note
++ The purpose of this repo is that to collect the papers that a cs student should read on deep learning, along the their code.

-## Table Of Content
+## Table Of Content (The papers i have completed)

 + GoogleNet
 + LeNet